 When I used it in college, the results lived up to the hype.
 To this day, when I get too thin from running (not unhealthily thin; I just prefer not to look that way), I like to spend a few weeks in the gym putting some pounds back on, and when I do, I sometimes take creatine to help … and it certainly does.

-Since most of the creatine human beings get (beyond what our bodies make) comes from meat, is it possible that, like vitamin B12 (see below), vegetarians and vegan benefit by adding it back in the form of a daily supplement?
+Since most of the creatine human beings get (beyond what our bodies make) comes from meat, is it possible that, like vitamin B12 (see below), vegetarians and vegans benefit by adding it back in the form of a daily vegan supplement?
 I haven’t seen enough evidence to go that far, especially because the long-term effects of creatine supplementation still aren’t completely known.

 Creatine is interesting to me, but I’ll wait for more research before I start using it on any sort of consistent basis.